DepthSync: Diffusion Guidance-Based Depth Synchronization for Scale- and Geometry-Consistent Video Depth Estimation: Supplementary Qualitative Examples

 \section{Supplementary Qualitative Examples}

-We provide additional qualitative examples to supplement the main paper in Figure \ref{fig:timeseq_supp}, Figure \ref{fig:q1}, Figure \ref{fig:q2} and Figure \ref{fig:q3}, demonstrating that our DepthSync achieves better scale synchronization between windows for long video and more accurate geometric consistency within each window.
+We provide additional qualitative examples to supplement the main paper.
+Figure \ref{fig:timeseq_supp}, Figure \ref{fig:timeseq_supperr}, Figure \ref{fig:q1} and Figure \ref{fig:q2} demonstrate that our DepthSync achieves better scale synchronization between windows for long videos and more accurate geometric consistency within each window.